Vanilla-OS/handbook/articles/en/install-additional-drivers.md

     - mrunix00
 ---

 Drivers are software components that allow the operating system to communicate with hardware devices.
+Libraries are collections of precompiled functions that can be used by applications to perform specific tasks, for example `libfuse` is a library that allows applications to interact with the FUSE filesystem.

 Vanilla OS comes with a large number of drivers pre-installed, but sometimes you may need to install additional drivers to get the best performance from your hardware.